 “Music in Words” writing contest

 CSO’s annual writing contest invites 3rd and 4th grade students to write creative stories in response to music that will be performed at CSO’s April concert.
-Each finalist’s submission is displayed at the Cheyenne Civic Center during the April concert, and each winner’s story is printed in the audience’s program insert.
+Each finalist’s submission is displayed at the Cheyenne Civic Center during one of CSO’s concerts, and each winner’s story is printed in the audience’s program insert.
 During the concert, all student finalists and winners are awarded prizes on stage.
 (Participants in this program and their families are invited to attend the concert for free.)

 “Art in Music” art contest

 CSO challenges students in grades 7-12 to create works of art inspired by music the CSO performs each season.
 All submissions are displayed at the Cheyenne Civic Center, then judged by expert adjudicators.
-During CSO’s March concert, students are awarded prizes for their winning submissions on stage.
+During one of CSO’s concerts, students are awarded prizes for their winning submissions on stage.
 (Participants in this program and their families are invited to attend the concert for free.)

 (Youth Educational Symphony)